Emil Lewis Holmdahl: Battle of Tepic

-Holmdahl and 7 officers were brought before Espinosa, who asked them to join his Junta.
+Holmdahl and seven officers were brought before Espinosa, who asked them to join his Junta.
 They refused and then wisely fled to the mountains, from where they joined 280 Cora Indians loyal to Madero.
-Holmdahl, the 7 officers, and the Indians attacked Tepic, armed with bows and arrows and an old brass cannon.
+Holmdahl, the seven officers, and the Indians attacked Tepic, armed with bows and arrows and an old brass cannon.

-Espinosa and his forces numbering between 2,000 to 5,000 men while his men were armed with guns.
+Espinosa and his forces numbering between 2,000 and 5,000 men while his men were armed with guns.
 Holmdahl had presumed that Espinosa's men would defect and join their cause.
-They didn't and the battle erupted into a brutal fight on the city streets.
-Holmdahl and his men outnumbered began to loose ground, while Holmdahl was wounded by a shell that burst near him killing the man next to him.
+They did not and the battle erupted into a brutal fight on the city streets.
+Holmdahl and his outnumbered men began to lose ground, while Holmdahl was wounded by a shell that burst near him killing the man next to him.
 After 36 hours of fighting, Holmdahl's forces were defeated with 2/3 of their men dead including all 7 officers.

-Fighting Under Francisco Madero
+Fighting under Francisco Madero

 Agua Prieta and Ciudad Juárez

 Holmdahl quickly recovered from his wounds at Tepic and led his battered force to join Francisco Madero in the spring of 1911.
-Holmdahl joined Madero's forces in the First Battle of Agua Prieta, where the Maderistas supported by the United States were briefly able to secure the town of Agua Prieta, before it was recaptured 2 weeks later, although the primary objective of creating a distraction was successful.
+Holmdahl joined Madero's forces in the First Battle of Agua Prieta, where the Maderistas supported by the United States were briefly able to secure the town of Agua Prieta, before it was recaptured two weeks later, although the primary objective of creating a distraction was successful.
 Holmdahl joined Madero's forces outside of Ciudad Juárez just in time for the attack.

 Holmdahl by now deeply committed to Madero's cause joined Generals Pancho Villa and Pascual Orozco in launching an assault on the city without consulting Madero and blamed it on a "spontaneous" outbreak in fighting.
 The incident that served as an excuse for the offensive occurred when a federal officer insulted a female rebel on a bridge between Ciudad Juárez and El Paso.
 Madero attempted to halt the violence but Orozco and Villa pressed on.
-Both of them went to great lengths to avoid Madero so they wouldn't have to disobey a direct order.
+Both of them went to great lengths to avoid Madero so they would not have to disobey a direct order.
 Even when Villa was eventually confronted by Castulo Herrera with explicit instructions to stop fighting, he simply ignored him.
 Likewise, when Madero finally managed to see Orozco in person, he was simply told that the battle was already raging and it was too late to stop it.
 Orozco attacked in the north and Villa in the south.
 Both of them led their troops parallel to the US border so that neither their shots, nor those of the town's garrison were likely to cross on to the American side.
-In fact, several thousand American civilians had gathered in El Paso in order to watch the struggle as spectators, and after 3 days of fighting the town fell.
+In fact, several thousand American civilians had gathered in El Paso in order to watch the struggle as spectators, and after three days of fighting the town fell.